nickdaria/TzumiMagicTV-RTLSDR/scripts/README.md

 py3 version for Python 3.
 In Python 2 strings sent over a socket were already byte streams.
 Python 3 requires the data to be explicitly formatted as a byte stream.

+### Note about subchannels

+So one channel I was viewing has the same stream on 0 and 1 making me think both referrenced the same across all channels.
+This is not the case.
+Other channels I have been trying only have a stream on 0 (the actual first subchannel).
+When passing subchannel to the script, start at 0.
+I had the conversion in there in an earlier version but it caused some issues.

 ## tv-scanner.py

 Credit: parkerlreed